 5. Protect against data loss in employee transition.

 The first job of the individual/team tasked with being in charge of protecting data loss is to identify key employees who have access to sensitive company data and/or potentially relevant data.
 For the specific event of an employee transition into a new position or departure to a different company, preserve copies of your employees' machines.

 Also, identify any proactive measures you want to take during departures and transitions so that sensitive company data—including any data that may be relevant to a hold—is not deleted or transferred.
 There are also tools available in the market place that allow for the monitoring of activities for high risk individuals or data sets.

 Corporations are sometimes unprepared for the danger that a major corporate transition can pose to your intellectual property.
 Employee departures, workforce reductions and corporate transactions are common examples of events that can make for a perfect storm of IP security threats.
 It's important to be proactive in implementing some best practices in order to protect your IP before it walks out the door.

 The opinions expressed in this article do not necessarily reflect the views of O'Melveny or its clients, and should not be relied upon as legal advice.

-John Del Piero is vice president of global e-discovery solutions for Discovia, a Lighthouse company.
+John Del Piero is vice president of global e-discovery solutions for Lighthouse.
 John focuses on developing integrated partnerships with law firms and corporations to manage fast-moving, complex litigation and investigations with varying privacy and regulatory restrictions.

-Anthony Cardine directs O’Melveny & Myers practice support and e-discovery technology department.
+Anthony Cardine directs O’Melveny & Myers practice support department.
 The group consults with the firm’s legal teams and clients globally on the strategic application of technology to legal challenges.
 Anthony provides consultative services to clients in the areas of litigation readiness, electronic discovery and legal technology solutions.